Meteorite Totem Pendant — Hand-Carved , Heritage Gilding

 Ancient Bronze Totem Meteor-Iron Pendant — National Heritage Iron-Cut Goldwork, Full 24K Inlay (Unisex)

-The core is smooth Russian meteor iron – a true “from-the-sky” metal that is non-radiative and non-rusting.
-Master artisans use a 2,700-year heritage iron-cut gold technique to fully carve and inlay the surface with taotie masks, dragon patterns, and coiled pan-dragon motifs, finished with full 24K gold inlay and mixed gold-silver metalwork.
-Even under strong magnification, the details hold up because every line is carved and chased by hand, not printed.
-If your eye stopped here, it already says a lot about your taste.
+At its core is smooth Russian meteor iron—a true “from-the-sky” metal prized for its dense feel and natural rarity.
+Master artisans apply a 2,700-year heritage iron-cut goldwork technique to fully carve the surface with taotie masks, dragon patterns, and coiled pan-dragon motifs, then finish it with full 24K gold inlay and mixed gold–silver metalwork.

 Material and Craft